What is Fish Oil

 - Linolenic acid (LA)

-While both omega 3 fatty acids and omega 6 fats play important roles in your dog's diet, we are going to take a deeper look at omega-3s, since that's where fish oil comes into the picture.
+Although omega-3 and omega-6 fatty acids play important roles in your dog's diet, we are going to take a deeper look at omega-3s, because that's where fish oil enters the picture.

 Before we get into the cautionary tales of fish oil, it is important to recognize why the craze started to begin with.

-Omega-3 truly is important and fish oil does contain high amounts of it.
-Here are a number of ways that fish oil can benefit your beloved four-legged friend.
+Omega-3 fatty acids are an important part of a healthy diet, and fish oil contains a lot of omega-3s.
+Here are several ways in which fish oil can benefit your beloved four-legged friend.

 Fight Cardiovascular Disorders

-They can also help with inflammation around the heart and vital organs as well as reduce muscle loss and damage.
+Omega-3 fatty acids can help combat cardiovascular disorders, reduce inflammation around the heart and other vital organs, and reduce muscle loss and damage.

 Neurological Health & Cognitive Function